tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-06-13-test-driven-develpment-for-scientists.md

 ## Spiking

 It is not wrong to develop code without tests.
-However, if you are doing test driven-development you should treat such exploratory code as "throw away" and use it as a guide to write tests when doing things property.
+However, if you are doing test-driven development you should treat such exploratory code as "throw away" and use it as a guide to write tests when doing things properly.
 In this context "properly" means writing the tests first.
-People who practise test driven-development refer to such exploratory coding as a [spike](http://stackoverflow.com/questions/249969/why-are-tdd-spikes-called-spikes).
+People who practise test-driven development refer to such exploratory coding as a [spike](http://stackoverflow.com/questions/249969/why-are-tdd-spikes-called-spikes).
 Here we will treat the exploration from the
 [prevoius FASTA post](2015-03-22-object-oriented-programming-for-scientists) as